idaholab/virtual_test_bed/doc/content/sfr/subchannel/toshiba_37_pin/toshiba_37_pin.md

 As observed in [plots], for the high mass flow rate case, the present model predicts results closer to the experimental results than SUBAC.
 This is expected, since the turbulent cross-flow calibration should still improve the prediction for the present case.
 However, when comparing the results predicted for the medium- and low-flow-rate cases in Figures 3b and 3c, respectively, we observe that our models over-predict the temperature distributions when compared to SUBAC.
-Further analysis determined that the more peaked distribution of temperatures predicted by PrSub towards the center of the assembly may be produced by an over-prediction of the mixing rates, which yields larger than expected flows in the outer channels.
+Further analysis determined that the more peaked distribution of temperatures predicted by `Pronghorn-subchannel` towards the center of the assembly may be produced by an over-prediction of the mixing rates, which yields larger than expected flows in the outer channels.